Len Roberts

-Len Roberts (March 13, 1947 Cohoes, New York – May 25, 2007 Bethlehem, Pennsylvania) was an American poet.
+Len Roberts (March 13, 1947 – May 25, 2007) was an American poet.

 Life

 He graduated from Siena College, the University of Dayton with a master's degree, and from Lehigh University with a Ph.D.

 He presented some of his work at Lafayette College.
 Allen Ginsberg sent his manuscript to a publisher which was Cohoes Theater.

 He translated three books of Hungarian poet Sándor Csoóri, whose writing helped to inspire the Hungarian Revolution of 1956.

 He taught at the University of Pittsburgh, Muhlenberg College, Lafayette College, and Northampton Community College (for 33 years).